tendermint/tendermint/docs/architecture/adr-080-libp2p-implementation.md

 branch--`main/libp2p`--to prototype the new libp2p integration.
 This work will aim to:

-- develop a working (by way of the e2e tests), implementation of the p2p layer without requiring changes to the reactor implementations.
+- develop a working implementation (by way of the e2e tests) of the p2p layer without requiring changes to the reactor implementations.
 - migrate the reactor tests after completing a prototype.
 - address design questions as they come up, by amending this document